Chiropractic Treatments – Culver City, CA

 Lasers have various uses in the medical world, as they can speed up the body’s natural healing process.
 They can be used to treat arthritis, knee pain, general muscle pain, and many, many more chiropractic issues.
 The light from the laser stimulates certain cell receptors in your body, easing inflammation and improving your body’s ability to repair and heal itself.
 There are various types of laser therapy, and the technology can be used in many different situations.

-MLS Robotic Laser
+MLS Robotic Laser Therapy

 A “cold” laser uses extremely low levels of light.
 This means that your body’s tissues won’t heat up.
 Instead, they’ll absorb the light, and the damaged cells will respond in a way that promotes healing.
 Cold laser therapy can be used to treat all kinds of minor injuries and sprains, and it’s useful for addressing lower back pain, neck pain, knee pain, inflammation, and injured joints.
 The procedure is noninvasive, and it doesn’t require any medication or preparation since it’s painless.